TDStrasser/KookaBlockly-Reference/docs/source/introduction.rst

 Introduction to KookaBlockly
 ============================

-**KookaBlockly**: Graphical Programming Editor for Kookaberry Microprocessor Boards
+**KookaBlockly**: Visual Programming Editor for Kookaberry Microprocessor Boards
 -------------------------------------------------------------------------------

-**KookaBlockly** is a powerful standalone graphical editor designed for creating program scripts for Kookaberry and related microprocessor boards.
+**KookaBlockly** is a powerful standalone visual editor designed for creating program scripts for Kookaberry and related microprocessor boards.
 This editor operates on a drag-and-drop interface, making it beginner-friendly and highly intuitive.
 It's built upon the open-source Google Blockly library (Apache 2 license), created by Google to facilitate the development of beginner-friendly programming languages.

-A **KookaBlockly** script is assembled from graphical function blocks dragged onto the workspace from the palette of blocks on the left of the display.
+A **KookaBlockly** script is assembled from visual function blocks dragged onto the workspace from the palette of blocks on the left of the display.
 The blocks click together like pieces of a jigsaw puzzle to form a series of steps that the Kookaberry microcomputer will perform.

 .. figure:: images/kblockly-welcome-script.png